Tube Guitar Amp Overdrive

 An AC guitar signal voltage causes electrons to alternate their direction through a circuit.
 During the positive half of the signal swing the electrons will move one direction and during the negative half they reverse course and move the other direction.
 With a symmetric AC signal the electrons will move the same distance back and forth through the circuit so there is no real movement of electrons on average, in other words there is no direct current (DC) component to the signal.

 The term "duty cycle" can be used to describe asymmetric signal voltage.
-A symmetric signal has a balanced 50% positive and 50% negative voltage so we say it has a duty cycle of 50%.
+A symmetric signal has a balanced signal voltage of 50% positive and 50% negative so we say it has a 50% duty cycle.
 An asymmetric signal will have an imbalance of positive and negative signal voltage so its duty cycle has moved away from 50% so we can say the duty cycle has been "modulated."
+Solid state amplifier circuits maintain a 50% duty cycle during overdrive while tube circuits move away from a balanced 50% duty cycle which adds good sounding even order harmonic distortion.

 Beam tetrodes have their control and screen grids wound so the grid and screen winding are in precise alignment.
-This alignment shields the screen grid from the electron beam which reduces screen current by over half compared to a pentode.
+This alignment shields the screen grid from the electron beam which reduces screen current by over half compared to a true pentode.
 With less overdrive screen current the beam tetrode's screen voltage remains more consistent and contributes less distortion to its overdrive tone.
 True pentodes do not have their grid and screen aligned so the screen picks up many more electrons which causes more screen current and a larger screen grid voltage drop.
-True pentodes such as the EL34 flow more screen current and therefore offer up more gain shifting distortion than beam tetrode power tubes.
+True pentodes such as the EL34 and EL84 flow more screen current and therefore offer up more distortion than beam tetrode power tubes like the 6V6 and 6L6.

 Pentode Power Tube